China–United States relations: Public perceptions

 California's Governor Gavin Newsom with Chinese leader Xi Jinping on 25 October 2023.
-Newsom called for better relations between the U.S. and China.
+Newsom called for better relations between the US and China.

-Despite tensions during Barack Obama's presidency, the Chinese population's favorability of the U.S. stood at 51% in Obama's last year of 2016, only to fall during the Trump administration.
+Despite tensions during Barack Obama's presidency, the Chinese population's favorability of the US stood at 51% in Obama's last year of 2016, only to fall during the Trump administration.
+According to a 2021 poll published in the Journal of Current Chinese Affairs, over 70% of Chinese people had "unfavourable feelings" towards the US.
+According to a 2023 research, younger Chinese were less likely to express favorable views of the US compared to older respondents, as well as nationalist responders and members of the Chinese Communist Party.
 According to a 2025 poll by the Chicago Council on Global Affairs and the Carter Center, 17% of Chinese people consider the US to be a friend of China, while 83% do not.
+According to a 2026 feeling thermometer poll by the Carter Center and Emory University, 73% of Chinese considered the United States to be a national security threat to China.

-American public opinion of China and of General secretary of the Chinese Communist Party Xi Jinping has deteriorated sharply since the start of the China–United States trade war and during the COVID-19 pandemic, with many expressing economic, human-rights, and environmental concerns.
+American public opinion of China and of Chinese leader Xi Jinping has deteriorated sharply since the start of the China–United States trade war and during the COVID-19 pandemic, with many expressing economic, human-rights, and environmental concerns.
+However, American public opinion towards China has improved since 2025 during the second term of Donald Trump.